Is a market melt-up coming? Yep.

 And the Fed, as we all saw, quickly and obediently bent to Washington, D.C., which is funded by Wall Street.
 There are five financial lobbyists from Wall Street for every member of Congress in D.C.

 Such pressure to keep the Fed “dovish” cannot and should not be underestimated.
-There is tremendous pressure to keep the Fed “acommodative” – and thus the markets rising – into 2020.
+There is tremendous pressure to keep the Fed “acommodative” – and thus the markets rising on lower rates – into 2020.

 Furthermore, any potential political “good news” quickly sends markets up.
 Take the tariff war with China.
-I’ve examined this is in great depth in a separate special post on China as well, and the math confirms that nobody wins a trade war.
+I’ve examined this is in great depth in a separate special post on China as well, and the math confirms that nobody wins a trade war, no matter how much (and justly) we want to stick it to China.

 That fact aside, any good news regarding a “trade agreement” with China, or even talks of an agreement, will act as a short-term political tailwind for a market melt-up.